WS 9573A Girlhood Studies

 The Independent Research Project is only available to MA students.

-WS 9585 Scholarly Practicum (Full or Half Course)The Scholarly Practicum course is designed to provide students with an opportunity to receive academic credit for experiential learning.
+The Scholarly Practicum course is designed to provide students with an opportunity to receive academic credit for experiential learning.
 It could involve a community placement, an internship or an applied project.
-Students must have their practicum approved by submitting a written proposal describing the activity and the benefit of it to the student's current program of study and future goals to the graduate chair at least two months (longer if ethics approval is required) before it’s commencement.
+Students and supervisors must have the practicum approved by submitting a written proposal describing the activity and the benefit of it to the student's current program of study and future goals to the graduate chair at least two months (longer if ethics approval is required) before it’s commencement.